Large Flat Rate USPS Box: Dimensions, Weight & Cost (2025)

 Using the large flat rate USPS box is a straightforward process that makes shipping easy.
 You are using the USPS Priority Mail service, which comes with several key benefits.

-• Insurance: Your package automatically comes with $50 of insurance coverage for domestic shipments.
+- Insurance: Your package automatically comes with up to $100 of insurance coverage for domestic shipments.

 One of the biggest advantages is that you don’t have to worry about shipping zones.
 Normally, sending a package across the country costs more than sending one to a neighboring state.
 With flat rate, the price is the same whether you’re shipping locally or from coast to coast.
 There are also no surprise fuel surcharges or residential delivery fees.